 Respect Your French Bulldog’s Body Language

-One of the most important things that you can do is to respect your Frenchie’s body language.
+One of the most important things you can do is respect your Frenchie’s body language.
 Please get to know it and recognize the signs that your pup may be getting uncomfortable with a situation.
-By respecting what your pup has to say, you will develop trust and affection.
+By respecting what your pup says, you will develop trust and affection.

 Focus on Positive Training

 When it’s time to train your dog, the best thing you can do is use positive reinforcement.
-Rather than punishing the wrong behavior, you should focus on rewarding the right ones.
-By training in this way; instead, you teach your pup that training is positive and enjoyable.
+Rather than punishing the wrong behavior, you should reward the right ones.
+Instead, by training in this way, you teach your pup that training is positive and enjoyable.

-By feeding and caring for your dog regularly, you establish yourself as a pillar of trust.
+Feed and Care for Your French Bulldog Regularly.
+You establish yourself as a pillar of trust by feeding and caring for your dog.
 You show your pup that you are someone who will take care of them and that they can trust you, no matter what.
-This creates positive associations and helps create a bond between the two of you.
+This creates positive associations and helps create a bond between you.

 How Do You Relax a French Bulldog?